rainbow-cards/rainbow-cards.github.io/index.md

 ## Project Features

-Manoa Rainbow Cards is planned to have features such as:
+Beyond basic site functionality as explored in prior software development stack exercises (refer to our course site [here](https://courses.ics.hawaii.edu/ics314s24/schedule/)), <b>Manoa Rainbow Cards</b> is planned to have features such as:
 * Viewable user profiles, which displays their cards with a degree of customizability
 * Search function to find other users' profiles
 * Catalog of all professor cards to see all cards that a user owns and doesn't own